-This summer, the nation will celebrate the 100th anniversary of the 19th amendment, the passage of which forbade gender-based voting discrimination in the United States.
+In summer 2020, the nation celebrated the 100th anniversary of the 19th amendment, the passage of which forbade gender-based voting discrimination in the United States.
 In Utah, 2020 marks another important anniversary — 150 years since the first woman to vote in the country cast her ballot in Salt Lake City.

 This vote was cast by a 23 year-old school teacher named Seraph Young on February 14, 1870 in the Council Hall building, which now sits across from the Utah State Capitol and features a First to Vote exhibit and tourism gift shop.

 This sandstone building isn’t the only standing suffrage site in Salt Lake City.
 National suffragists Susan B. Anthony and Elizabeth Cady Stanton spoke at the tabernacle on Temple Square.
 From state and city buildings to the still-standing homes of local women’s rights activists, many Salt Lake City locations call visitors to consider this area’s rich women’s history.